Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 The first of these data sets that we reconstructed was for p-polarized light and normal incidence [Fig.~\ref{Fig:Ex1:ppol}(a) open circles].
-To this end, it was assumed that the trial function $W(|\pvec{x}|)$ had the Gaussian form~\eqref{eq:29_Gaussian}, and therefore the set of variational parameters we assumed is ${\mathcal P}=\{\delta^\star,a^\star\}$.
-The minimization procedure was started from the initial values $\delta^\star=\SI{8.00}{nm}$ and $a^\star=\SI{150.00}{nm}$ and the minimization of the cost function $\chi^2({\mathcal P})$ for p-polarized data, defined in Eq.~\eqref{eq:27}, resulted in the reconstructed parameters $\delta^\star=\SI{22.72}{nm}$ and $a^\star=\SI{458.61}{nm}$.
+To this end, it was assumed that the trial function $W(|\pvec{x}|)$ had the Gaussian form~\eqref{eq:29_Gaussian}, and therefore the set of variational parameters we assumed is ${\mathcal P}=\{\delta_\star,a_\star\}$.
+The minimization procedure was started from the initial values $\delta_\star=\SI{8.00}{nm}$ and $a_\star=\SI{150.00}{nm}$ and the minimization of the cost function $\chi^2({\mathcal P})$ for p-polarized data, defined in Eq.~\eqref{eq:27}, resulted in the reconstructed parameters $\delta_\star=\SI{22.72(0.20)}{nm}$ and $a_\star=\SI{458.6(3.6)}{nm}$~\footnote{The confidence intervals reported in this work correspond to the 95\% confidence level.}.
 When these values are compared to the values $\delta=\SI{22.90}{nm}$ and $a = \SI{457.90}{nm}$ used to generate the input data, one finds good agreement.
-The corresponding reconstructed mean DRC curve is indicated as a solid line in Fig.~\ref{Fig:Ex1:ppol}(a); the main difference between the input and reconstructed mean DRC curves are found for the normal scattering direction.
+The corresponding reconstructed mean DRC curve, obtained by using Eq.~\eqref{eq:MDRC_PPT_total} and the number values of the reconstructed roughness parameters $\delta_\star$ and $a_\star$, is indicated as a solid line in Fig.~\ref{Fig:Ex1:ppol}(a); the main difference between the input and reconstructed mean DRC curves is found for the normal scattering direction.
 This discrepancy we speculate is due to an inaccuracy in the input data that is due to the use of a finite number of surface realizations for their calculation.
 The input and reconstructed surface-height autocorrelation function $W(|\pvec{x}|)$ are shown in Fig.~\ref{Fig:Ex1:ppol}(b) as open symbols and a solid line, respectively.
-The absolute difference between these two functions are presented as the gray shaded regions in Fig.~\ref{Fig:Ex1:ppol}(b) where $\times 5$ indicates that this difference is multiplied by a factor \num{5} for reasons of clarity.
+The absolute difference between these two functions is presented as the gray shaded regions in Fig.~\ref{Fig:Ex1:ppol}(b) where ``$\times 5$'' indicates that this difference is multiplied by a factor \num{5} for reasons of clarity.